-Initial Idea: Logomark of child (small cell) being protected by fairy godmother (large cell).
+Initial Idea: Logomark of a child (small cell) being protected by fairy godmother (large cell).
 Soft, non-uniform shapes to look more natural.

-We collaborated with our partners at The Animation Guys and SoBold to create the Stem Cell Fairy website.
-This included the art direction, user interface design and vector assets.
+Next, we started work on the Stem Cell Fairy website, in collaboration with our partners at The Animation Guys and So Bold.
+This included art direction, user interface design and vector assets.